-Approved by the Governing Body on:
+Approved by the Governing Body on: June 2020

-June 2020

-Signed:
+Signed: M Waris

-S Marbrow

-Reviewed: July 2022
+Reviewed and updated on: July 2022

+Reviewed and updated on: September 2023

-To be reviewed on: September 2023
+To be reviewed: September 2024

 Complaints Policy

 Who can make a complaint?

 This complaints procedure is not limited to parents or carers of children that are registered at the school.
 Any person, including members of the public, may make a complaint to Christ Church Primary School and Christ Church Nursery about any provision of facilities or services that we provide.
 Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), we will use this complaints procedure.